-- (1) A range of accessible and adequately resourced/staffed student support services are available to students at the College, including but not limited to: - (a) orientation and other programs to assist in the transition to life and study in Australia - (b) access to, or referrals for, legal services, accommodation, medical, emergency and health services - (c) services at campus locations, facilities, equipment and learning resources - (d) complaints and appeals processes - (e) information on visa conditions related to attendance and course progress requirements (where applicable) - (f) counselling and referrals to services for areas such as academic progress, access to further study, and referrals to professional psychology services for personal matters. - (g) how critical incidents are managed that could affect a student's ability to undertake or complete a course (covered in the Critical Incidents Involving Students Policy and Procedures).
+- (c) services at campus locations, facilities, equipment and learning resources suitable for mixed-age student cohorts, designed to meet the needs of students of different ages, maturity and levels of English Language proficiency. - (d) complaints and appeals processes - (e) information on visa conditions related to attendance and course progress requirements (where applicable) - (f) counselling and referrals to services for areas such as academic progress, access to further study, and referrals to professional psychology services for personal matters. - (g) how critical incidents are managed that could affect a student's ability to undertake or complete a course (covered in the Critical Incidents Involving Students Policy and Procedures).